White Hills (band)

 White Hills is an American psychedelic rock band that was formed in 2003 in New York City.
-Founding members Dave W. (guitar & vocals) and Ego Sensation (bass & vocals) have been the only constant members.
+Founding members Dave W. (guitar and vocals) and Ego Sensation (bass, drums and vocals) have been the only constant members.

-They are known for being one of the most prolific bands of their generation, recording over 40 separate releases including 7 full-length studio albums.
-Their music strikes “a riveting balance between heaviness and ethereality” combining elements of krautrock, post-punk, art rock, goth, psychedelic rock, metal, stoner rock, ambient and experimental music.
+They have recorded over fifty releases including twelve full-length studio albums.
+Their music strikes "a riveting balance between heaviness and ethereality" combining elements of krautrock, post-punk, art rock, goth, psychedelic rock, metal, stoner rock, ambient and experimental music.
 They are often compared to Iggy Pop and the Stooges, Pink Floyd, Hawkwind, MC5 and Spiritualized.